contao/contao/core-bundle/UPGRADE.md

 if you add the CSS class `horizontal-form` to a form, they will be aligned in a horizontal layout, similar to the old table-based layout.

+If you add the CSS class `inline-form`, the widgets will be aligned vertically.

 ### Form field "headline"